-So let's scoop up all those rumors and sift through them to figure out what we actually know about Fable 4 even though we didn't get any official news at E3 this year.
+So let's scoop up all those rumors and sift through them to figure out what we actually know and what we think we know about the next game in the not-so-happily-ever-after fantasy series.

-The latest rumors making the rounds were drawn from a video leaked from an unverified source, allegedly providing a brief overview of Fable 4's setting and structure.
+Fable 4 setting rumors were drawn from a video leaked from an unverified source, allegedly providing a brief overview of Fable 4's setting and structure.
 Problem is, it's since been scrubbed from the internet.
 You can check out the original Reddit thread where the video was shared if you like, but here's the gist:

 - It'll feature first- and third-person perspectives